AvaloniaUI/avalonia-docs/docs/basics/user-interface/styling/troubleshooting.md

 ## Application Window is transparent or there is no content rendered

 Make sure you have installed and included Avalonia theme in your application.
-If you use build-in [Fluent](themes/fluent.md) or [Simple](themes/simple.md) themes, please visit their corresponding pages on how to install them.
+If you use built-in [Fluent](themes/fluent.md) or [Simple](themes/simple.md) themes, please visit their corresponding pages on how to install them.

 If you use third party themes, please contact their maintainers.